mattludwigs/containers/README.md

 # Containers

-Containers are functional data structures that help provide greater runtime safety and polymorphism.
+Containers are functional like data structures that help provide greater runtime safety and polymorphism.

 ## Protocols